pchits/aiuniversityhomework/README.md

 # aiuniversityhomework
-Pulsar prediction with different ML algorithms in Jupyter Notebook
+Pulsar prediction with different ML algorithms implemented on Python in Jupyter Notebook